 Individuals and families in our community are able to access and benefit from affordable health services to better their overall quality of life.

-- Access to health care and public awareness
+- Access to care and available health resources

 - Mental health/substance abuse services